danielbodnar/awesome-stars/BY-LANG.md

 ## TypeScript

+- [swve/gitstorykit](https://github.com/swve/gitstorykit) - Build rich git projects history discovery apps with ease, used by Gitstory
+- [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
+- [wKovacs64/hibp](https://github.com/wKovacs64/hibp) - An unofficial TypeScript SDK for the 'Have I been pwned?' service.
+- [wKovacs64/pwned](https://github.com/wKovacs64/pwned) - A command-line tool for querying the 'Have I been pwned?' service.
 - [QuentinGruber/dockerfiletemplate](https://github.com/QuentinGruber/dockerfiletemplate) - vscode extension that allow you to use templates of dockerfiles for your project.
 - [galvez/fluent-env](https://github.com/galvez/fluent-env) - A convenient wrapper around env-schema and fluent-json-schema.
 - [nksaraf/pkger](https://github.com/nksaraf/pkger) - 📦 Simple (yet powerful) build tool for any target (browser/node/cli) ⚙ Powered by rollup, babel, gluegun, typescript